MERCURY & LIGHT

 The Hub, next to Feltham library, The Centre, Feltham

-A series of beautiful vibrant and eye catching screen printed works will be on display for three weeks.
-These images were created to decorate this year’s Feltham Festival brochure 2018.
+A series of beautiful vibrant screen printed works are on display for three weeks.
+These images were created to feature as the design of the Feltham Festival brochure 2018.
 Produced by young people from across the borough through the Hounslow Interim Education Centre and Youth Offending Team.

 ROYAL BOTANIC GARDENS